Rand Paul calls YouTube suspension over coronavirus mask skepticism a ‘badge of honor’

 Facebook bans Russian disinformation network that claimed coronavirus vaccines turn people into chimpanzees

 Greene also claimed that the coronavirus vaccines do not work because some people have still contracted the virus despite being vaccinated, and said the Food and Drug Administration should not fully authorize them.
-The vaccines have been approved for emergency use by the FDA and have been taken by more than half of the American population.
+The vaccines have been approved for emergency use by the FDA and have been taken by more than half of the U.S. population.
 Most of the cases are among the unvaccinated groups, officials have said.

-Twitter previously temporarily suspended Greene last month after she falsely claimed that covid-19 was “not dangerous” for some people, which it said was a violation of the company’s misinformation policy.
+Twitter also temporarily suspended Greene last month after she falsely claimed that covid-19 was “not dangerous” for some people, which it said was a violation of the company’s misinformation policy.

 Earlier this week, Republican Sen. Ted Cruz (Tex.) made headlines when he criticized health mandates against the virus, at a time when the nation is seeing a surge in cases.